 Servings: MAKES A 9-INCH TRIPLE-LAYER CAKE; SERVES 12 TO 16

-Line the bottoms with parchment paper and grease the paper.
+- Line the bottoms of pans with parchment paper and grease the paper.

-Add the eggs, one at a time, scraping the bowl once.
+- Add the eggs, one at a time, scraping the sides of the bowl.

-Add the reserved dry ingredients alternately with the buttermilk, scraping the bowl once or twice.
+- Add the reserved dry ingredients alternately with the buttermilk, scraping the sides of the bowl once or twice.

 Coconut Caramel Glaze